 Politics & International Affairs

-Betina Cutaia Wilkinson, associate professor of politics and international affairs, is an expert in US and North Carolina Latino Voters, US immigration policy and attitudes, and sports activism.
-In addition to offering insights on Latino political behavior in North Carolina and the U.S., Wilkinson can comment on US race relations and immigration policies and its effects.
-As to her expertise in sports and politics, Wilkinson can discuss professional athletes’ political advocacy and the circumstances in which professional athletes and coaches can influence political perspectives.
+Betina Cutaia Wilkinson, associate professor of politics and international affairs, is an award-winning author who specializes in U.S. immigration policy and attitudes, sports activism, and U.S. and North Carolina Latino voters.
+In addition to offering insights on Latino political behavior, Wilkinson can comment on U.S. inter-race relations and immigration policies and its effects.
+As to her expertise in sports and politics, Wilkinson can discuss professional athletes’ political advocacy and the circumstances in which professional athletes and coaches can influence political perspectives and behavior.

 Law